mui/material-ui/docs/src/pages/company/careers/careers.md

 ### Does Material-UI offer contractor job opportunities?

 Yes.
 People outside of France will be hired as full-time contractors.
+(Benefits may vary.)